smartcontractkit/chainlink-solana/docs/data-feeds-cache/README.md

 ### preview_decimal_feed_configs

+This instruction is only meant to be simulated off-chain before calling `set_decimal_feeds_config`.
+It does not change account state.
 This is to preview the permission accounts that are not referenced anymore and thus can be deleted.
 For example, let's say originally your workflow_metadata is [A, B, C].
 If you update feedConfig to [A, B, D], C is no longer authorized to report on behalf of the feed, so it's permission account is closed in `set_decimal_feed_configs`.
 You must however know this ahead of time because you are required to specify all accounts that are touched.

 Note that the account context is different between set_decimal_feed_configs and preview_decimal_feed_configs.
-Anyone can all this instruction and of course you don't pass in the defunct account permissions in this context.
+Anyone can call this instruction and of course you don't pass in the defunct account permissions in this context (figuring that out is the purpose of this instruction)

 ```
 #[derive(Accounts)]